-Work with your Leader to transition your responsibilities, including any processes you are responsible for.
-Do not email, download, upload, forward or share any business information (ie. documents, emails or any other data) that resides on company systems, devices or assets prior to your departure.
-Our security team monitors and flags such activity for appropriate investigation.
+Do not download, upload, forward or share any business information that resides on company property or assets prior to your departure.
+Our security team monitors and flags such activity.

 If you are subject to an active Records Hold Notice, ensure that all records or materials (electronic or otherwise) subject to the Hold are preserved and provided to the Legal team upon your departure Dun & Bradstreet.
 You and your Leader should consult with the Legal team for assistance with the preservation.